johanbrook/indexeddbstore/README.md

 	gulp test

+Thanks to Browserify, the tests are using `require()` to import the library files, including `utils.js`.
+The following task will build the test bundle used in the test runner HTML file:

+	gulp build-test

+This is automatically called in `gulp test`.

 Tests run in a browser window for now, since headless browsers like PhantomJS don't support the `IndexedDB` API yet (as of PhantomJS 1.9).

 ## License